KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 KELLER has been using IoT devices for many years: GSM data loggers and now also LoRa devices.
 Cloud .
 Can be defined as follows: By " cloud  computing" one can mean storing and accessing data and programs via the Internet or the opposite is saving data to your hard disk.
 The term "cloud" is also used as a metaphor for "the Internet".
 LoRa (long range): Long range, low power wireless platform.
 A popular IoT wireless protocol.
 Similar to GSM, measurement data from the KELLER sensor can be sent away wirelessly to the next antenna/gateway, and from there forwarded via the Internet to FTP / mail servers or even LoRa servers.
 LoRa has the advantages over GSM that it is cheaper and requires less power (smaller, cheaper battery)
-See more at: LoRa Overview and LoRa- LPWAN
+See more at: LoRa Overview and LoRa-LPWAN

 ## What kind of IoT devices does KELLER have?